 Implementation of RPOA 2.0 should be guided by the spirit of inclusive collaboration, partnership and multi-stakeholder engagement.
 Multiple stakeholder groups should be actively engaged in the implementation, including other national governments, local governments, NGOs, private sector companies, bilateral donor agencies, multilateral agencies, Person with Disability (PWDs), Indigenous People and local communities, coastal communities, including women and youth and the academic and research sectors.

-Implementation of RPOA 2.0 should be centered on concrete and quantitative goals with proper preparation, budgeting and documentation of Activities
+Implementation of RPOA 2.0 should be centered on concrete and quantitative goals with proper preparation, budgeting and documentation of activities.

 GOVERNANCE AND OPERATIONAL CONSIDERATIONS

 Successful implementation of the CTI-CFF Regional Plan of Action—with its wide-ranging and ambitious scope—requires well-structured and highly effective coordination mechanisms across different levels in the organizations (Figure 1).
-The CTI-CFF operates through core decision-making and implementing bodies, including the Council of Ministers (COM), Council of Senior Officers (CSO) and National Coordinating Committee (NCC), all of which are being coordinated by the Regional Secretariat (RS).
+The CTI-CFF operates through core decision-making and implementing bodies, including the Council of Ministers (COM), Council of Senior Officers (CSO) and National Coordinating Committee (NCC), all of which are being facilitated by the Regional Secretariat (RS).

 The COM is the highest formal decision-making body of the CTI-CFF which meets every two (2) years and has the authority to approve and adopt CTI-CFF resolutions during Ministerial Meetings (MM).
 The Chair position of CTI–COM rotates every two (2) years among member countries in alphabetical order by reference to the first letter of the countries’ names.
-The CSO is composed of designated senior government officials from the six (6) countries who are tasked to oversee and decided on decisions of CTI-CFF and provide direction to the RS.
+The CSO is composed of designated senior government officials from the six (6) countries who are tasked to oversee and provide guidance on decisions of CTI-CFF and provide direction to the RS.
 The RS facilitates and coordinates activities to implement RPOA 2.0. and serve as the primary communication platform for all stakeholders.
 The role of RS can be changed depending on the performance, financial and system audit throughout its operation.

 The NCC is the members of the organization representing each member country.
 It is represented by officials from different government agencies.
 In addition to this, NCC can form a Technical Working Group (TWG) with representatives composed of technical experts nominated by the six countries’ NCCs.
-TWGs should meet regularly and proactively lead the implementation and decision-making process on the prioritisation of CTI activities and does communication and outreach activities with support from RS.
-Each working group is led by a Chair and Vice/Co-Chair and provides inputs and recommendations to SOM, NCC and RS
+TWGs should meet regularly and proactively lead the implementation and decision-making process on the prioritisation of CTI activities and implement communication and outreach activities with support from RS.
+Each working group is led by a Chair and Vice/Co-Chair and provides inputs and recommendations to SOM, NCC and RS.

 Governance Working Groups (GWGs), Cross-Cutting Initiatives (CCIs) and Scientific Advisory Group (SAG) complement and actively support the TWGs in terms of providing inputs in the internal and external operations of RS, cross-cutting themes and scientific information to support CTI-CFF Implementation.
-Other country governments outside CT6, Strategic Partners and International organizations can provide technical and scientific expertise as well as funding support in the implementation of activities.
+Other country governments outside CT6, strategic partners and international organizations provide technical and scientific expertise as well as funding support in the implementation of activities.

 Figure 1.
 CTI-CFF Organizational Structure